Transactive Energy System Deployment over Insecure Communication Links: Case studies

 Finally, we examine the efficiency of the integration of the proposed privacy-preserving and security-aware mechanisms.
-Table \ref{table:separate} and Table \ref{table:combine} list the running time under different key lengths without and with the block design in Section \ref{sec:block design}, respectively.
-In both tables, the time for agent (column 2) is the average time per agent per market cycle, and the time for the third party and the coordinator (columns 3 and 4) is the average time per market cycle.
+Table \ref{table:separate} lists the running time under different key lengths without and with the block design in Section \ref{sec:block design}.
+The time for agent (columns 2 and 5) is the average time per agent per market cycle, and the time for the third party and the coordinator (columns 3, 4, 6 and 7) is the average time per market cycle.
 We can see that, under the same key length, the running time with the block design is much smaller than that without the block design.
 For large key lengths, the rate between the running time without and with the block design is approximately $N_p=101$, which matches our expectation.